 Pick a dateto

 Where?
 Musée Picasso, 5 rue Thorighny, Paris 3rd When?
-March 21-September 3 2017 The Musée Picasso’s new exhibition looks the relationship between the artist and his first wife, Russian dancer Olga Khokhlova (between 1917 and 1935), putting his masterpieces...Painting Until Sunday September 3 2017
+March 21, 2016-September 3, 2017 The Musée Picasso’s new exhibition looks at the relationship between the artist and his first wife, Russian dancer Olga Khokhlova (between 1917 and 1935), putting...Painting Until Sunday September 3 2017

 Average User Rating